hpgrahsl/kryptonite-for-kafka/README.md

 All three cryptographic primitives offer support for _authenticated encryption with associated data_ (AEAD).
 This basically means that besides the ciphertext, an encrypted field additionally contains unencrypted but authenticated meta-data.
 In order to keep the storage overhead per encrypted field down to a minimum, the implementation currently only incorporates a version identifier for Kryptonite itself together with a short identifier representing the algorithm which was used to encrypt the field in question.
 Future versions might benefit from additional meta-data.

 By design, every application of AEAD in probabilistic mode on a specific record field results in different ciphertexts for one and the same plaintext.
 This is in general not only desirable but very important to make attacks harder.
-However, in the context of Kafka records this has an unfavorable consequence for producing clients e.g. a source connector. **Applying the Kryptonite using AEAD in probabilistic mode on a source record's key would result in a 'partition mix-up'** because records with the same original plaintext key would end up in different topic partitions.
+However, in the context of Kafka records this has an unfavorable consequence for producing clients e.g. a source connector. **Applying Kryptonite using AEAD in probabilistic mode on a source record's key would result in a 'partition mix-up'** because records with the same original plaintext key would end up in different topic partitions.
 In other words, **if you plan to use Kryptonite for source record keys make sure to configure it to apply deterministic AEAD i.e. AES in SIV mode**.
 Doing so safely supports the encryption of record keys and keeps topic partitioning and record ordering intact.

 ### Build, installation / deployment